| Home |

 - Between 1971 and 1980 the Division of National Mapping's Laser Terrain Profiler, WREMAPS I, acquired over 250,000 kilometres of terrain profiles which provided vertical control for the photogrammetric plotting of 2.7 million square kilometres (the area of Australia is 7.7 million square kilometres) at a scale of 1:100 000 with a contour interval of 20 metres.
 Paul Wise's 1979 Technical Report 26 'Laser Terrain Profiling' summarises the complete program.

 - The National 3rd Order Levelling Survey was undertaken from 1965-70.
 Almost in parallel mean sea level for Australia was established allowing the 1971 determination of the Australian Height Datum (AHD).
-The National Levelling Survey and the Australian Height Datum describes the work involved in establishing the Australian Height Datum (AHD).
+The Australian National Levelling Network Survey, Australian Height Datum and Australian Vertical Working Surface describes the work involved in establishing the Australian Height Datum (AHD).
 The private sector played the major role in this program, in that private surveyors under contracts arranged by National Mapping and overseen by the States, carried out 60 per cent of the required levelling surveys.
 One such survey entailed around 500 kilometres of two-way levelling from Pedirka in South Australia across some 1,100 sand hills in the Simpson Desert to Birdsville in Queensland.
-Undertaken by John Gibson and his assistants details and photos of this work are included along with information on John Gibson's life and career thanks to John's wife and son.
+The original paper has been updated to include the 2020 introduction of the Australian Vertical Working Surface (AVWS) and a method for most users to determine an AHD height from their GPS height.

 - The National 3rd Order Levelling Survey and subsequent 1971 determination of the Australian Height Datum (AHD) are described in the following :